Multi-Factor Authentication (MFA)

 Using a second factor means that if a hacker is able to steal your password, they will not be able to access anything that is protected by MFA.
 Most hackers will attempt to use compromised email accounts to steal money from members of our communities and other schools, typically through gift card scams and student employment scams.
 Using MFA to protect Trinity’s email accounts will help make the Internet a safer place.

-We are requiring MFA for all staff and some student workers.
+We are requiring MFA for all staff, faculty, and students.
 For other users with a Trinity email address, MFA is strongly recommended.
 Here is a video to explain how it works.

 Do I Need to Enroll in MFA at Trinity?